Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 ?

-Is it true that Russian citizens are excluded from quotas?
+Is it true that Russian citizens do not fall under quotas?
 How many quotas are allocated to LA?
-And what to do if quotas are exhausted?
+What to do if quotas are exhausted?

 How the quota system works

-Decreto Flussi is an annual state document setting quotas for admitting foreign workers.
-Article 26 of the TUI covers quota-bound categories: employed work, seasonal work, entrepreneurs, freelancers, startup entrepreneurs.
-Article 27 of the TUI covers categories outside quotas: Blue Card, Digital Nomad, company representations.
+Decreto Flussi — an annual state document establishing quotas for the admission of foreign workers.
+Article 26 TUI covers categories tied to quotas: employed work, seasonal work, entrepreneurs, freelancers, startup entrepreneurs.
+Article 27 TUI covers categories outside quotas: Blue Card, Digital Nomad, company representations.

 DECRETO FLUSSI